-- unsatisfactorily, and shall automatically be placed on warning.
-A student on warning whose GPA for the subsequent semester is less than 2.0 shall be automatically required to withdraw. - 9.2 Students required to withdraw from the University for failing to complete their degree programme within the stipulated period OR for poor performance as provided for in the Faculty regulations may be re-admitted after at least one year has elapsed since withdrawal. - 9.3 Students required to withdraw may request a waiver in order to continue (See also Academic Forgiveness, Section 10).
-Requests for a waiver of the requirement to withdraw must be submitted through the Automated Student Request System (ASRS) via SAS on or before the end of the first week of teaching in September (Semester 1), January (Semester 2) and June for students desirous of pursuing courses in Summer School. - 9.4 Applications for waiver of the requirement to withdraw OR for readmission after the minimum period of one year will be considered on their own merit and will only succeed if the Faculty is satisfied that the circumstances attending the reasons for the withdrawal have altered substantially. - 9.5 Voluntary Withdrawal: Students may voluntarily withdraw from a programme at any point after they have completed their first semester.
-Therequest may be made using the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS). - 9.6 Requests for voluntary withdrawals made after the final date set by the Academic Board for such applications will be subjected to the UWI Refund Policy and courses will not be removed. - 9.7 Re-admission after Withdrawal: Students who had been required to withdraw from the University may be admitted to the Faculty or another Faculty after a minimum period of one (1) year has elapsed since their withdrawal.
+- 9.4 Applications for waiver of the requirement to withdraw OR for readmission after the minimum period of one year will be considered on their own merit and will only succeed if the Faculty is satisfied that the circumstances attending the reasons for the withdrawal have altered substantially. - 9.5 Voluntary Withdrawal: Students may voluntarily withdraw from a programme at any point after they have completed their first semester.
+Therequest may be made using the Automated Student Request System (ASRS) accessed via the online portal Student Administrative System (SAS). - 9.6 Requests for voluntary withdrawals made after the final date set by the Academic Board for such applications will be subjected to the UWI Refund Policy and courses will not be removed. - 9.7 Re-admission after Withdrawal: Students who had been required to withdraw from the University may be admitted to the Faculty after a minimum period of one (1) year has elapsed since their withdrawal or to another Faculty without waiting out an academic year.
 Such students may be granted exemption from Level I courses relevant to the new programme subject to Regulations 9.8 below.
-(See also Academic Forgiveness, Section 10). - 9.8 Students thus re-admitted may in accordance with Faculty regulations be granted exemption from Level I courses subject to there being no substantive change in the content of the courses for which credit and exemption are sought.
+(See also Academic Forgiveness, Section 10). - 9.8 Students thus re-admitted may in accordance with Faculty regulations be granted exemption from Level I courses subject to there being no substantive change in the content of the courses for which credit and exemption are sought since the time the courses were previously taken.
 The decision to award credit and exemption shall be made by the Dean.
 Level II University courses, for the purposes of exemption, may be treated in the same way as Level I Faculty courses.